Fatehpur Sikri: History

 The city was founded in 1571 and was named after the village of Sikri which occupied the spot before.
-The Buland Darwaza was built in honor of his successful campaign in Gujarat, when the city came to be known as Fatehpur Sikri - "The City of Victory".
+The Buland Darwaza was built in honour of his successful campaign in Gujarat, when the city came to be known as Fatehpur Sikri - "The City of Victory".
 It was abandoned by Akbar in 1585 when he went to fight a campaign in Punjab.
 It was later completely abandoned by 1610.
 The reason for its abandonment is usually given as the failure of the water supply, though Akbar's loss of interest may also have been the reason since it was built solely on his whim.
 Ralph Fitch described it as such, "Agra and Fatehpore Sikri are two very great cities, either of them much greater than London, and very populous.
 Between Agra and Fatehpore are 12 miles (Kos) and all the way is a market of victuals and other things, as full as though a man were still in a town, and so many people as if a man were in a market."

 Akbar visited the city only once in 1601 after abandoning it.
 William Finch, visiting it 4–5 years after Akbar's death, stated, "It is all ruinate," writing, "lying like a waste desert."
 During the epidemic of bubonic plague from 1616 to 1624, Jahangir stayed for three months here in 1619.
 Muhammad Shah stayed here for some time and the repair works were started again.
 However, with the decline of Mughal Empire, the conditions of the buildings worsened.

 While chasing Daulat Rao Sindhia's battalions in October 1803, Gerard Lake left the most cumbersome baggage and siege guns in the town.
-After occupying Agra in 1803, the English established an administrative centre here and it remained so until 1850.
+After occupying Agra in 1803, the British established an administrative centre here and it remained so until 1850.
 In 1815, the Marquess of Hastings ordered the repair of monuments at Sikri and Sikandra.
 The town was a municipality from 1865 to 1904 and was later made a notified area.
 The population in 1901 was 7,147.